parkersarsfield/blog/src/pages/blog/Amtrak.md

 ### Before the Trip

 I got to Union Station in D.C. around 20 minutes before my train was set to leave, which was much more time than I needed.
 There is no security or check in process for Amtrak trains.
 Once you arrive at the station, you make your way to your train's gate, which will open for boarding around 10-15 minutes before the train's departure.
-Your pre-tip experience may vary, so get there around half an hour before if you don't know what you're doing.
+Your pre-trip experience may vary, so get there around half an hour before if you don't know what you're doing.

 ### Baggage